aleckvi2020/hello-world/README.md

 # hello-world

-I am a Colombian-Canadian blockchain developer, currently working remotely as a part-time independent contractor.
-I also work as a co-founder at Defiteck.

-My background is in software QA, sales, business development, and growth hacking/marketing automation.

-Best,
+I work part-time as a blockchain developer and growth hacking for DeFi projects at Defiteck LATAM.

+Best,</br>
-Aleck Vi</br>
+Aleck V
-av@defiteck.com